Andrew Boyce

-Andrew Thomas Boyce (born 5 November 1989) is an English footballer who plays as a defender for side Scunthorpe United.
+Andrew Thomas Boyce (born 5 November 1989) is an English footballer who plays as a defender for side Worksop Town.

 Having come through the youth academy at Doncaster Rovers, Boyce has played professionally for Lincoln City, Scunthorpe United, Notts County, Hartlepool United and Grimsby Town and semi-professionally for Gainsborough Trinity, Worksop Town, King's Lynn and Eastleigh.

 Club career

 Early career

 Boyce began his career as a trainee at the age of 16 with Doncaster Rovers Academy and was offered his first pro contract with Rovers in the summer of 2009.
 He spent most of the 2008–09 season on loan at Worksop Town.
 Competition for places at Doncaster Rovers was intense with the team competing in the Championship, which culminated in Boyce being released by Rovers in January 2009.
 He then went for a trial with Mansfield Town in April 2009, but due to financial constraints he wasn't offered a contract.
 Boyce dropped into non-league football with Northern Premier League side King's Lynn, where he went on to make 18 league appearances for the club.
 He left King's Lynn in December 2009, the football club folding due to financial difficulties.
 Within a few days, he signed for Gainsborough Trinity.
 He helped Trinity reach the Conference North play-off final in the 2011–12 season.